 Coordinating Daily Cleaning Around Care Delivery

-Care never stops in a residential setting.
-Therefore, cleaning operations must work alongside care activity at all times.
+Care delivery never really stops in a residential setting, so cleaning operations need to work alongside it.
+Good coordination starts with prioritisation.

 Managing Cleaning Teams Across Shifts and Staffing Changes